rehierl/node-tree-outliner/2-tree-of-nodes/2-5-tree-hierarchy-of-sets.md

 Note that the definitions of the inner and outer sets are based upon mere observations.
 They do not define anything new other than names/references for these particular sets of nodes.
 Both (sub-)sets exist either way.
+(Not as separate entities, but as a part of the tree's set of nodes).

 <!-- ======================================================================= -->
 ## The inner/outer set of a node

 Each node within a tree can be understood to represent the root of a subtree.
-Any node can therefore be understood to define two sets of nodes: (1) The inner set S2 of a node contains only the node's descendants, and (2) the outer set S1 of a node combines the node's inner set with the node itself.
+Any node can therefore be understood to define two sets of nodes: (1) The inner set S2 of a node contains only the descendants of that node, and (2) the outer set S1 of a node combines the node's inner set with the node itself.

 * `S1 = (node union S2)`
 * An outer set always contains its defining node (i.e. never empty).
-* An inner set is empty if (and only if) its defining node is a leaf.
+* An inner set is empty if its defining node is a leaf.
 * An empty tree has no node and consequently no outer and no inner set.

 The relationship between both sets:

 * As a strict subset, S2 is embedded into S1.
-* S1 and S2 are not independent from one another.
 * S1 is super-ordinate to S2 and S2 sub-ordinate to S1.
 * S1 is the parent (i.e. an ancestor) set of S2.
 * S2 is the only child (i.e. a descendant) set of S1.
-* There is no other (distinct) set in between S1 and S2.

 Note that each set can be transformed into the other, if the defining node is added to (or removed from) the other set.

 **CLARIFICATION**
-Each node can be said to contain its descendants.
+Each node can be said to contain itself and its descendants.

-Other ways to express that statement would be: (1) node `n1` contains node `n2` if (and only if) `n2` is a node of the subtree that has `n1` as its root.
+Other ways to express that statement would be: (1) node `n1` contains node `n2`, if `n2` is a node of the subtree that has `n1` as its root.
 Or (2) `n1`'s outer set contains `n2`.

+**CLARIFICATION**
+Node `n1` is said to be **disjoint** from `n2`, if the outer sets of both nodes have no node in common.

+* The subtrees of both nodes have no node in common.
+* `n1` does not contain `n2`, and `n2` does not contain `n1`.

+Note that, if two nodes are disjoint, then none of those is an ancestor of the other.

 <!-- ======================================================================= -->
 ## Relationship between the sets of different nodes